We enjoyed our week in Fife in October 2017 so much that we decided to come back.

 itinerary of what we saw and did within a week's time - hoping to give you a little inspiration.

-I divided the itinerary into two halves - part two will follow shortly.
+I divided the itinerary into two halves - part two can be found here.

 This time, it was so windy in Newcastle that our ship had to be towed into the harbour by two tugboats (one in front of the ferry and one at the back).